awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ### Objective<a name="ec2-fleet-on-demand-walkthrough-objective"></a>

-ABC Online, a restaurant delivery company, wants to be able to provision Amazon EC2 capacity across EC2 instance types and purchase models to achieve their desired scale, performance, and cost\.
+ABC Online, a restaurant delivery company, wants to be able to provision Amazon EC2 capacity across EC2 instance types and purchasing options to achieve their desired scale, performance, and cost\.

 ### Planning<a name="ec2-fleet-on-demand-walkthrough-planning"></a>